esinkarahan/python_projects/README.md

 Projects ideas are from https://robertheaton.com

 Games:
-* Tictoctoe (two player and Atrifical Intelligence version)
+* Tictoctoe (two player and Artificial Intelligence version)
 * Snake
 * Game of life